dmitryb-dev/eventsystem/README.md

 ### Event system lifecycle ###

-If you want to do something in special cases you can defclare and register system events:
+If you want to do something in special system cases you can defclare and register system events:

 	SystemStart
 	{